Swan Lake Ballet, the Most Iconic Ballet Ever

 Odette meets the evil warlock Rothbart, who turns her into a swan.

 The young prince Siegfried celebrates his birthday in the palace gardens.
 The Queen, his mother, gifts him a hunting bow.
-And she reminds him that she is of marriageable age.
+And she reminds him that he is of marriageable age.
 That is why she has invited five princesses who will be presented to him the next day, at the dance arranged in his honour.
 He should choose one of them as his wife.
-But Siegfried gets upset because he dreamed about marrying for love.
+But Siegfried gets upset because he dreams about marrying for love.
 As night falls, a flock of swans flies over the gardens.
 Siegfried and his friend Benno take their bows and go into the forest in pursuit of the swans.

 As chasing the swans, the prince reaches a lake, very close to the Rothbart castle.
 Suddenly, Sigfried sees a white swan emerge from the lake that transforms into a beautiful young woman.
 She is Odette, the haunted princess.
 During the day, Odette and the rest of the bewitched girls turn into swans, only reverting to human form at night.
 The spell can only be broken if someone who has never loved before vows to love Odette forever.
 Suddenly, Rothbart appears.
 The prince tries to attack him, but Odette gets in the way because if the warlock dies before the spell is broken, they won’t be able to undo it.
 Odette hands the prince a white feather as a symbol of her love for him.
 Finally, the swans disappear into the dawn light.